Freelance writing income miracles

 Twelve years ago, we were living in a basement apartment with no daylight buried under $51,000 in credit card debt.
-We’re now debt free and make $5,000 a month freelance writing about how we paid off that debt.
-This article will tell you exactly how we did that so you, too, can make money from your misfortunes.
-After you’re inspired by our story, then try this to start your freelance writing career today!
+We’re now debt free and make over $60,000 a year writing about how we paid off that debt.
+This article shares how we did that so you, too, can earn money from your misfortunes.

+Are you’re inspired by our story, then try this to start your freelance writing career today!
 It all started with us starting our blog.
-If you haven’t already done so, start your gay blog today and get our exclusive discount here.
+If you haven’t done so, start your gay blog today and get our exclusive discount here.

 Like the emperor with no clothes and the cobbler’s kids with no shoes, 12 years ago, we were two financial services professionals poorly managing our own money, as we were helping others manage theirs.
 We weren’t newly employed, but we weren’t spring chickens.